Florida's deaths rise by 183, toll passes 29,000 including nonresidents; cases up 7,617

 LONG-TERM CARE

-Thirty-five percent of the deaths, 9,975, are residents and staff of long-term care (42 increase) in data through Thursday.
-Palm Beach County is in first place with 966 (a rise of 4) ahead of Miami-Dade at 961.
+Thirty-five percent of the deaths, 10,034, are residents and staff of long-term care (59 increase).
+Palm Beach County is in first place with 974 (8 increase) ahead of Miami-Dade at 964 (3 increase).

 NATION